gradual-verification/infer-gv-data/disagreement.md

     - butterknife-lint/src/main/java/butterknife/lint/InvalidR2UsageDetector.java:104
       - **Negative:** The code checks the variable beforehand using `instanceof`, which [prevents a null dereference][instanceof].
+- filesystem-generator:
+  - Only present in eradicate:
+    - src/test/java/de/zuellich/fsgenerator/FSGeneratorTest.java:13
+      - **Negative:** The two fields aren't initialized in a constructor, but there is a specially marked `@Before` method that initializes them.
 - skaffold-tools-for-java
   - Only present in _gradual_:
     - skaffold-plugins-core/src/main/java/com/google/cloud/tools/skaffold/command/Skaffold.java:189